 Visitors to the Western Approaches Museum are given a pass to enter, like those that would have been shown to the marines posted at checkpoints around the building during wartime.

-Visits by Winston Churchill
+Winston Churchill in Liverpool

 “We know that Churchill visited on a number of occasions, there’s evidence that he visited.
 This was meant to be the hotline to the War Rooms in Westminster.
-Whether that’s true or not, I don’t know,” says Carmel pointing to a snug looking, soundproofed telephone box.
+Whether that’s true or not, I don’t know,” says Carmel pointing to a snug-looking, soundproofed telephone box.
 “How he’d squeeze into that, I don’t know,” she jokes.

 We pass the austere bunk room used by the Commander-in-Chief’s flag officer, Kate Halloran.
 “We only know a little bit about her.
 She played a big role at the time.
 The Commander-in-Chief was quite a stern guy and had a reputation for not being particularly approachable.
-They were all a little bit scared him.
+They were all a little bit scared of him.
 They loved Percy Noble, he was a very affable chap, and they were a bit upset when he went but Horton was the man to do the job; Kate Halloran smoothed everything over,” explains Carmel about an aspect of the role played by one of the more senior women to serve at the Western Approaches.

 In the Johnnie Walker Room, bearing the nickname of Captain Frederic John Walker, a hero of the Battle of the Atlantic, we watch a film featuring a snippet of people at work within the ops room that we just visited.